theengineeringco/flow-package-maths/flow_package_maths/statistics/median/README.md

-Computes the "middle number" in a collection of values by first sorting them in ascending order.
+Computes the "middle number" in a list of values by first sorting them in ascending order.